servicetitan/Stl.Fusion.Samples/README.md

 it's still a pretty unique feature Fusion brings to the table &ndash; and that's exactly what allows it Blazor samples to share the same code for both WASM and SSB modes.
-So even though Replica Service is just a client for remote Compute Service, they are almost identical from performance standpoint!
+So even though Replica Service is just a client for remote Compute Service, its performance is very similar!

 ### 5. Tutorial